-Upgrading Node is much easier than upgrading libchromiumcontent, so fewer conflicts arise if one upgrades libchromiumcontent first, then chooses the upstream Node release whose V8 is closest to it.
+Upgrading Node is much easier than upgrading Chromium, so fewer conflicts arise if one upgrades Chromium first, then chooses the upstream Node release whose version of V8 is closest to the one Chromium contains.

 Electron has its own Node fork with modifications for the V8 build details mentioned above and for exposing API needed by Electron.
 Once an upstream Node release is chosen, it's placed in a branch in Electron's Node fork and any Electron Node patches are applied there.

 Another factor is that the Node project patches its version of V8.
 As mentioned above, Electron builds everything with a single copy of V8, so Node's V8 patches must be ported to that copy.

 Once all of Electron's dependencies are building and using the same copy of V8, the next step is to fix any Electron code issues caused by the Node upgrade.

 [FIXME] something about a Node debugger in Atom that we (e.g. deepak) use and need to confirm doesn't break with the Node upgrade?

 So in short, the primary steps are: